Overview

 Closing the browser window

-The browser window has a Close button that can be tapped by the user.
+The browser window has a Close button that the user can tap.

 In addition, you can use the "Call URL" action to call the InAppBrowser Close function.
 This can be called, for example, when an inactivity timer expires.